-As at 31 March 2008, the parent and ultimate controlling party of the company is the SFC, which is a statutory body in Hong Kong and produces financial statements available for public use.
+As at 31 March 2009, the parent and ultimate controlling party of the company is the SFC, which is a statutory body in Hong Kong and produces financial statements available for public use.

-14. Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting period ended 31 March 2008
+14. Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting period ended 31 March 2009

-Up to the date of issue of these financial statements, the IASB has issued a number of amendments, new standards and interpretations which are not yet effective for the accounting period ended 31 March 2008 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the IASB has issued a number of amendments, new standards and interpretations which are not yet effective for the year ended 31 March 2009 and which have not been adopted in these financial statements.

 The company is in the process of making an assessment of what the impact of these amendments, new standards and interpretations is expected to be in the period of initial application.

-So far it has concluded that the adoption of them is unlikely to have a significant impact on the company's results of operations and financial position.
+So far it has concluded that the adoption of them is unlikely to result in a restatement of the company's results of operations and financial position.